 When many of us start to address our drinking behaviours, it is also part of a broader aim of improving our overall health.
 For many, weight and diet play a role in this desire for change.
-So it’s only natural that we begin to worry about how much sugar and calories we are consuming.
+So it’s only natural that we begin to worry about the amount of sugar and calories in alcohol.
 Funny though, that we can happily share a bottle of wine in a restaurant, and then start to worry about sugar in alcohol-free drinks on the days that we choose not to drink.

 You may experience cravings for sweet things when you stop drinking alcohol.
 This is because alcohol gives you a dopamine hit and affects your brain chemistry.
 Sugar can have a similar effect on your energy, elevating your mood; think about the dreaded sugar high that kids get after too many sweets.
 When your brain is crying out for the buzz that alcohol gives you, the logical alternative may be to reach for something sweet instead.